-The Board's opinion begins by relating the procedural background (page 4) followed by the statutory background (page 6).
-The Board next summarizes the first notice opinion and order (page 6).
-The Board then summarizes the public comments received since the first notice proposal (page 9).
-Finally, the Board discusses the Board's decision (page 25).
+The Board's opinion begins by relating the procedural background (page @) followed by the statutory background (page @).
+The Board next summarizes the first notice opinion and order (page @).
+The Board then summarizes the public comments received since the first notice proposal (page @) and the comments on the proposed second notice (page @).
+Finally, the Board discusses the Board's decision, including the Board's response to the comments filed on the proposed second notice (page @).